NewEnglandTravelPlanner.com Logo North & South Egremont MA

 Egremont MA (map) actually consists of two settlements:

-North Egremont is a tiny place on MA 71, due west of Great Barrington.
+North Egremont is a tiny place on MA Route 71, due west of Great Barrington.
 It has a country store, an inn with a restaurant, and a few houses.

 South Egremont, 4 miles southwest of Great Barrington on MA 23 and 41, is a much bigger place, with several inns and restaurants, shops, and churches, and quite a number of antique shops.